Vadim2090/Grants-Program/my_project_name.md

 **Vadim Smirnov**
 9+ years in marketing and product growth:
-- managed marketing in one of the units of https://skillbox.com/<leading edtech platform in Eastern Europe>.
+- managed marketing in one of the units of [leading edtech platform in Eastern Europe](https://skillbox.com/)
 - led the growth team in one of the first workforse as a service CIS marketplaces.
 - acted as an advisor in the international marketing automation platform.
 Developed and implemented b2b strategy